Primary

 Hang from a pull-up bar with arms extended.
 Engage your core and raise your knees toward one shoulder, rotating your pelvis.
 Lower with control and repeat to the opposite side.
 Minimize swinging by keeping movements controlled.

-Want Hanging Oblique Knee Raise in your program?
+See where Hanging Oblique Knee Raise fits in your weekly plan

 Hang from a pull-up bar.